-Course Objectives: The student should exhibit the following knowledge, skills, and behaviors: Knowledge:
+Objectives: The student should exhibit the following knowledge, skills, and behaviors:

+Knowledge:

+- 1. Demonstrate knowledge concerning each major drug class discussed in the course, including:

+- a.
+Mechanism(s) of action,

+- b.
+Therapeutic uses

+- c.
+Major adverse effects

+- d.
+Important drug interactions

+- e.
+Prototype drug(s),

-- 1. Demonstrate an understanding of the general types and clinical usage of drugs for each organ system; - 2.
-Demonstrate knowledge concerning each major drug class discussed in the course, including: - a. prototype drug(s), - b. mechanism(s) of action, - c. important therapeutic actions and applications - d. important adverse effects - 3.
-Demonstrate knowledge of the variations in drug response between individual patients, based upon age, disease, or other innate characteristics - 4.
-Develop an adequate basis of knowledge in pharmacology on which to build as the student advances through the clinical clerkship rotations - 5.
-Develop a knowledge of drug classes and mechanisms into which additional drugs can be incorporated, compared, and contrasted as new drugs are developed and as the practice of medicine dictates.
+- 2. Demonstrate knowledge of the variations in drug response between individual patients, based upon disease, or other innate characteristics

+- 3. Demonstrate knowledge of the effect of age on pharmacokinetics, and responses to therapy, with emphasis on geriatric patients

+- 4. Develop an adequate basis of knowledge in pharmacology on which to build as the student advances through the clinical clerkship rotations - 5.
+Develop a knowledge of drug classes and mechanisms into which additional drugs can be incorporated, compared, and contrasted as new drugs become available and as the practice of medicine dictates.